 NEDs are not entitled to receive performance-based bonuses nor participate in short-term and/or long-term incentive plans.

-On an annual basis, the Remuneration Committee shall discuss and agree on all measurable objectives for offering fair remuneration packages for EDs and NEDs and recommend them to the Board for adoption.
+On an annual basis, the Remuneration Committee shall discuss and agree on all measurable objectives for offering fair remuneration packages for Directors and Senior Management, and recommend them to the Board for adoption.

 The Board is free to seek to improve one or more aspects of the remuneration packages and measure progress accordingly.
 On this, the Board may seek professional advice from outside sources to assist the Board in formulating an attractive compensation and benefits package that aims to attract, retain and motivate talents.